Bayesian Dropout

-Dropout stochastically perturbs (typically by setting equal to zero) parameters in the model during training and this limit the parameters preference towards co-adaptation and has been shown to outperform other state-of-the-art methods~\citep{krizhevsky2012imagenet,Hinton2012}.
-Related to dropout is the idea of bagging and feature corruption where the input data is being perturbed~\citep{Scholkopf1997,Maaten2013,Chen2012}, thereby increasing the effective size of the training data.
+Dropout stochastically perturbs (typically by setting to zero) parts of the internal representation during training.
+This prohibit weights to co-adapt to each other, and has been shown to outperform other state-of-the-art regularization methods~\cite{Hinton2012}.

-None of these past approaches have a natural Bayesian interpretation but correspond, in the case of feature corruption, to either enlarging the training set~\citep{Scholkopf1997}, minimizing appropriately averaged log-likelihood functions~\citep{Maaten2013} or in the case of dropout for neural networks, stochastically minimizing a changing error function~\citep{Hinton2012}.
-Even though one can easily transform a minimization task of a cost-function to maximum likelihood of a distribution by multiplying with a negative number, exponentiating and normalizing, such ad-hoc probabilities would have no justification from a Bayesian viewpoint nor provide a natural guideline for devising alternative methods.

-Dropout is however not limited to feature corruption but extends to the corruption of latent variables such as the hidden units in neural networks. \cite{Hinton2012} discussed how dropout thereby is similar to bagging and easier to implement than Bayesian model averaging as exponentially many dropout networks can be approximated by a single pass of the trained mean network. \cite{Wang2013} provide an efficient training procedure for dropout based on approximating the dropout distributions by Gaussian distributions, and demonstrated how dropout training can be viewed as maximizing a lower bound of the Bayesian marginal likelihood, marginalized with respect to these approximating distributions.
-Dropout has thereby previously been considered an alternative to Bayesian model averaging, but a key observation is that none of these methods are Bayesian and they do not allow computation of the probability of parameters, model evidence and predictive density of unobserved data.
+The success of dropout has been attributed to a variety of mechanisms, such as the regularizing effect resulting from minimizing appropriately averaged log-likelihood functions~\cite{Maaten2013,wei2020implicit}, bagging or feature corruption where the input data is being perturbed~\cite{Scholkopf1997,Maaten2013,Chen2012}, or as maximizing a lower bound on the Bayesian marginal likelihood~\cite{Wang2013}.